ielow/gitflowtest/src/app/README.md

-## Thsi change shold merge after realease 0.0.2
+## This change shold be merge after realease 0.0.3